CRedit360/WorkflowSchema/README.md

 Objects and parameters
 ----------------------

-The basic structure of a workflow is that object tags contain parameter tags, which contain object tags.
+The basic structure of a schema is that object tags contain parameter tags, which contain object tags.
 Object tags instruct the framework to create an object, and parameter tags instruct the framework to set a property on the object.

 So, in our example, the `<screen>` tag represents a `WFSScreenController` object, which has three parameters: `title`, `view` and `actions`.
 The title parameter contains a string ("Example")' the `view` contains a `WFSContainerView`, and the `actions` contains a `WFSShowAlertAction`.